-The following examples of phenomena from a global to a local perspective and the corresponding list of variables are given to provide a clear illustration of how a complex phenomena can be broken down into manageable pieces for better understanding and to subject the phenomena to research.
+The following examples of phenomena from a global to a local perspective.
+The corresponding list of variables is given to provide a clear illustration of how complex phenomena can be broken down into manageable pieces for better understanding and to subject the phenomena to research.

 - Phenomenon: climate change